 The Kinigi geothermal area is located to the east of Karisimbi (Figure 1).
 Detailed surface studies as well as Environmental and Social Impact Assessment (ESIA) have been completed.
-Additional studies are required to decide on the way forward for the exploration of this prospect.
+Supplementary studies were required to decide on the way forward for the exploration of this prospect.

 Therefore, additional geoscientific surveys in Kinigi carried out by the West Japan Engineering Consultants (WestJec) and funded by JICA started in June 2015.
-Geological and gravity surveys have been completed.
-The final report is expected to be submitted by March 2016.
-The objective of this study is to update the conceptual model of the Kinigi prospect.
+Remote sensing data analyses, volcanic rock sampling and gravity surveys were completed followed by the construction of a conceptual model (Figure 4).